BeowulfStratOps/BSU/README.md

 # BSU - Beowulf Sync Utility
-BSU. some call it core. or rewrite.

-Mod downloader/manager supporting multiple repositories, repository types, and local directories
+Mod downloader / manager for Arma 3.

+Easier to use and more capable than any other tool out their.
+That's the goal anyways...

 Currently being developed at https://beowulfso.com

-# Website / Download
+# Website / Download / Documentation

 https://beowulfstratops.github.io/BSU/

-# Documenation

-TODO :D